Hibby/packetradio-guide/docs/linux.md

 ### Install from the Command Line

 To install from the command line, the standard command would be:

-!!! note "Terminal Command
+!!! note "Terminal Command"
 	`apt install x`

 Where x is any application you're looking for.
 This is often prefixed with `sudo`, see below in [Users, Permissions and sudo](linux.md/#users-permissions-and-sudo) to learn more about why.